 The vaccine will be given as a shot in the upper arm.
 Moderna and Pfizer vaccines will require two doses.

 For the Pfizer vaccine, the second shot will be three weeks after the first.
 For the Moderna vaccine, it will be four weeks after the first shot.

 It’s important that you get both shots.
-If you don’t, you won’t be as well-protected from COVID-19 as you could be.
-You can learn more about the specific vaccines by visiting the Centers for Disease Control.
+If you don’t, you won’t be as well protected from COVID-19 as you could be.

-COVID-19 vaccines are very effective (about 95 percent) in preventing COVID-19.
-While they helped prevent COVID-19 generally, they were particularly good at preventing severe cases of the disease.
-You can learn more about how the effectiveness of COVID-19 vaccines is determined by visiting the Centers for Disease Control.
+COVID-19 vaccines are very effective (about 95%) in preventing COVID-19.
+While they help prevent COVID-19 generally, they are particularly good at preventing severe cases of the disease.

-It’s important that you get both shots if you are taking a two shot vaccine.
-If you don’t, you won’t be as well-protected from COVID-19 as you could be.
+It’s important that you get both shots if you start with the Moderna or Pfizer vaccines.
+If you don’t, you won’t be as well protected from COVID-19 as you could be.

-However, it’s important to keep wearing a mask and social distancing because:
+However, it’s important to keep wearing a mask and distancing because:

-Not everyone will get the vaccine at once.
-Following public health recommendations will help protect anyone who hasn’t gotten the vaccine yet.
+- Not everyone will get the vaccine at once.
+Following public health guidelines will help protect anyone who hasn’t gotten the vaccine yet.

 Yes.
 COVID-19 vaccines have gone through the same trials as other approved vaccines.
 The COVID-19 vaccines have met the high safety standards these trials set.